Why Sell Your House at Auction?

 How Much Does it Cost to Sell A House at Auction?

 Note that some of the costs below apply to traditional auction house models and may be combined as one.
-Also, remember to take account of the extra VAT.
+Also, remember to take into account the extra VAT you’ll need to pay.

 Auction Fee (1.5 to 3% of the value of your property)